GM restructuring: Production ending at Ohio plant this week

-LORDSTOWN, Ohio (AP) — General Motors says the first of five North American plants that it plans to close by 2020 will end production this week.
+TOLEDO, Ohio (AP) — General Motors will end production this week at the first of five North American plants it wants to close by early next year as part of a companywide restructuring.

-A GM spokeswoman confirmed Monday that production of the Chevrolet Cruze will come to an end Wednesday at its sprawling Ohio assembly plant near Youngstown.
+The last American-made Chevrolet Cruze will come off the assembly line Wednesday at GM’s sprawling Ohio assembly plant near Youngstown, GM spokeswoman Kim Carpenter said Monday.

-The plant closings are part of a major restructuring under way for the Detroit-based automaker.
+The plant closings come as the Detroit-based automaker moves toward shifting its focus to making trucks, SUVs and electric and autonomous vehicles.

-GM is shifting its focus to making trucks, SUVs and electric and autonomous vehicles.
+The United Auto Workers has sued GM over the closings, which still must be negotiated with the union.

 Most Read Business Stories